Port Bàn Holiday Park Ltd

 We made our way excitedly to the tent area.
 OMG what a spot we had and all to ourselves.
 We quickly pitched up our tent, sat back and took in the views.
 There would be no people watching or a drive to a local town.
 This was all about the views, the peace, the walks, the stillness, the sunshine and the wine.
 This was an ‘in the moment memory’ that would stay with us for the remainder of our camping years, there was another memory that would also stay with us and be influential regards future camping decisions in Scotland: –

-We woke up early the day after our arrival.
-The sun was lighting up our tent and, although it wasn’t as warm as Sudbury, we knew that before long we would have to leave our tent due to the build-up of heat from the sun.
+We awoke early, the day after our arrival.
+The sun was lighting up our tent and we knew that before long we would have to leave our tent due to the build-up of heat from the sun.
 We lay and thought about breakfast and I was looking forward to getting the gas stove fired up.

 We hatched a plan – let’s leave it a bit longer.